Portland’s Bike and Brew Tour

 Head east about 10 blocks (be careful while crossing busy Martin Luther King Jr. Boulevard and Grand Avenue) to the Green Dragon, a popular gathering spot for craft beer aficionados.
 With 62 beers on tap and events that include Meet-the-Brewer nights and Aloha Tuesday (wear a Hawaiian shirt and your second pint is free), the Dragon is not to be missed.
 While you’re there, try some of the Buckman Botanical Brewery beers brewed on-site.
 The low- and no-hop beers are made with herbs, spices, flowers and tea.

 Go to 16th Avenue and head north into a leafy residential section of the Buckman neighborhood.
 Take a right on Ankeny Street, where you’ll undoubtedly join a throng of cyclists on the iconic bicycle boulevard.
-Eventually you’ll come to the Coalition Brewing pub, a cozy neighborhood taproom that serves beer brewed across the street.
+Eventually you’ll come to Coalition Brewing, a cozy neighborhood taproom that serves beer brewed across the street.
 In addition to crafting an array of reliably delicious beers, Coalition runs the Coalator Program, which brings home brewers into the brewery so they can brew their best recipes.
 Ask if a Coalator beer is on tap, and taste just how good home brew can be.

 For the longest leg of this route, head southwest two miles, through historic Ladd’s Addition to Apex, a serious beer bar with 50 taps and an impressive bottle list.
 Not only is the place a craft-beer mecca, it’s a shrine to two-wheeled transportation, with bike and motorcycle parking framing the interior of the spacious beer garden.
 There, long communal picnic tables are packed with people on summer nights and even some drizzly days.
 But that shouldn’t be too much of a surprise.
 This is Portland; we ride bikes and drink beer no matter the weather.